Strategy Breakdown13 min readLast reviewed

 The single biggest unlock on dropshipping accounts that come to us plateaued.
 Five asset groups did worse than two - more is not better.

-Feed-only Performance Max (when to use it)
+Feed-only Performance Max (when to use it and how to keep it feed-only)

 Feed-only PMax means no creative assets - just the product feed.
 Google serves Shopping-style placements based on the feed image and the product data.
-It works for dropshipping specifically because:

 Feed-only PMax is wrong for the Champions asset group on accounts above $20K/month spend.
 The spend is meaningful.
 Real lifestyle photography, video, and testimonials lift the Champion bid materially.
 Production is worth it.